 According to Islam, zakat is meant to be paid in order to purify the wealth.
-Therefore, those muslims who have enough wealth have to give a little amount i.e. 2.5% of your wealth to the poor and needy.
+Therefore, those Muslims who have enough wealth have to give a little amount i.e. 2.5% of your wealth to the poor and needy.
 It is the duty of wealthy people to serve the deprived community by helping them in every possible way.
 Zakat is not a voluntary charity but an obligation.
 Muslims pay zakat every year in order to purify their wealth and to seek blessings from Allah.
 What Is The Meaning Of Zakat And What Is Zakat In Islam?

-- Gold, silver and other jewellery / ornaments
+- Gold, silver, and other jewelry/ornaments

-- Money you lend to others
+- The money you lend to others

 - Shares and stocks